-Post-processing cross-sections 0 and 6 are not shown in Fig. 3 because they are located at the farthest ends of the inlet and outlet ducts, respectively.
-Heat transfer from the turbine was considered negligible due to the insulation of the turbine case and the walls were therefore modeled as adiabatic.
+Post-processing cross-sections 0 and 6 are not shown in Figure 3 because they are located at the farthest ends of the inlet and outlet duct, respectively.
+Heat transfer from

-2.3 Boundary conditions
+2.3.
+Boundary conditions

-Testing turbochargers under steady-flow conditions, even though it does not faithfully reproduce actual on-engine operating conditions, standard procedure followed the is bv manufacturers.
+Testing turbochargers under steady-flow conditions, even though it does not faithfully reproduce actual on-engine operating conditions, is the standard procedure followed by manufacturers.
 All the simulations in the present study were thus performed under steady-inflow conditions using the inlet total pressure and temperature and outlet static pressure as boundary conditions.
 Another option was to impose the mass flow rate at the inlet instead of the total pressure.
 However, the combination of total pressure at the inlet and static pressure at the outlet has been found to provide good numerical stability and convergence rates in radial turbine simulations, as shown by Simpson et al. (2009).

-2.4 Wheel rotation strategies
+2.4.
+Wheel rotation strategies